 - If supplies run out, look for the disinfecting wipes dispenser near the elevator and notify the Checkout Desk: 336.334.5304 or firstname.lastname@example.org.

 Please limit your visit to 60 minutes:

-- This room should remain empty for at least one hour between different users.
+- This room should remain empty for at least 30 minutes between different users.

 - According to the Coronavirus Resource Center from Harvard, aerosolized coronavirus can remain in the air for up to three hours

 Before visiting the room for the first time, new or expecting parents are advised to contact one of the following employees for information:

 - Lea Leininger, Health Sciences Librarian

 - Ann Perdue, Jackson Library Stacks and Remote Storage Manager

 Another lactation room is located in the Bryan Building (Bryan School of Business & Economics), Room 344G.
 Contact Jacqueline Smith at email@example.com for details.